carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 all of them in a special hash-table.
 Functions with equal hashes are equal.
 Good hashing means, that every function part must be taken into account.
 That means we have to convert every function part into some number, and then add it into the hash.
-The lookup-up time would be small, but such a approach adds some delay due to the hashing routine.
+The lookup-up time would be small, but such an approach adds some delay due to the hashing routine.

 Logarithmical search